Welcome to the Blog

 Always at Your Shoulder

 And in that moment, I saw my wife differently.
 Not just as the mother of our children.
 I realized: she is always at their shoulder.
 Even when they don’t see it.
-Even when they don’t want it.
-Even when they think they don’t need it.
 Her presence is a kind of steady, unspoken promise.

 Behind The Mic

 People hear the final product — the clean audio, the steady voice, the polished flow — and they think, “Wow, he’s got this down.”
-And sure, I’ve got a rhythm.
-I’ve got a mic that doesn’t squeak anymore.
-I’ve got a system.
 But what I don’t have — ever — is a perfectly smooth start.

 What My Dogs Teach Me About Presence